You’ve spotted it—lesions of tan or brown discoloration on the leaves of your favorite plant. But what is it?

 3. Prune Trees

-Pruning is also a great way to encourage healthy growth and reduce the severity of anthracnose.
-Rome dead or infected branches and limbs.
+Pruning is also an effective way to promote healthy plant growth and mitigate the severity of anthracnose.
+Prune dead or infected branches and limbs.

-When you are done with your pruning, it’s a good idea to disinfect your gardening tools so as not to spread any more spores onto unaffected parts of your tree.
+When you are done with your pruning, it’s a good idea to disinfect your gardening tools to prevent the spread of spores to unaffected parts of your tree.

 4. Avoid Overhead Watering

-When you water with a sprinkler, you’re essentially creating a great environment for the disease to spread.
-Water droplets from overhead can move spores from one leaf to another, and that’s how this fungal disease moves around the yard.
+When you water with a sprinkler, you’re creating the perfect environment for the disease to spread.
+Water droplets from overhead watering can help spread spores between leaves.

-Therefore, it’s best to water your plants at the base of the stem and into the soil, where moisture can be better managed by the plant itself.
+Therefore, it’s best to water your plants at the base of the stem and into the soil, where the plant itself can better manage moisture.

 Also, be sure to water during the early hours of the day or late in the afternoon so that your plants don’t stay wet overnight.